particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Muon power jumper 2025-01-06

+Added a warning to the M1 enclosure datasheet to set the power jumper before installation.
+Also added a picture of the jumper to the Muon datasheet.

 ### M-SoM reserved SoM pins 2025-01-06

 Added note explaining reserved pins on the M.2 connector to the M-SoM datasheet; it was in the B-SoM datasheets but not M-SoM.